By Melinda Maryniuk, MEd, RD, CDCES

 Metabolic surgery – also known as bariatric surgery – may be the right option for you.
 There are several kinds of surgical procedures.
 The pros and cons of each need to be reviewed and discussed with your doctor.

-In summary, keep in mind there are a variety of effective weight loss therapy approaches that may need to be explored to help you achieve your best weight.
-Just as you would not manage a condition like hypertension on your own, you need to have a good medical care team that recognizes obesity as a medical condition that requires medical treatment.
+In summary, keep in mind there are a variety of effective approaches that may need to be explored to help you achieve your best weight.
+Just as you would not manage a condition like hypertension on your own, you need to have a good medical care team that recognizes obesity as a medical condition supporting you.